embtool/options/README.md

 ## Using (manual generation)

-Using Toggle is just a matter of editing two CSV files, where you define the options available for the characterizations (csv/defaults.csv) and define the characterizations with the values for the options (csv/char_ids.csv).
+Using Toggle is just a matter of editing two YAML files, where you define the options available for the characterizations (yaml/defaults.yaml) and define the characterizations with the values for the options (yaml/char_ids.yaml).

-1. Edit the CSV files:
+1. Edit the YAML files:
-   - `csv/defaults.csv`: Define the option name, default value, type, declaration type, brief description, full description, custom header declaration, and custom source definition.
+   - `yaml/defaults.yaml`: Define the option name, default value, type, declaration type, brief description, full description, custom header declaration, and custom source definition.
-     - One option per line.
-   - `csv/char_ids.csv`: Define the characterization (char IDs), brief description, full description, and values for the options.
+   - `yaml/char_ids.yaml`: Define the characterization (char IDs), brief description, full description, and values for the options.
-     - One characterization per line.
-     - One option per column.
      - Options not present use the default value.
-     - Options present but empty also use the default value.
-   - Use Excel, LibreOffice, or text editor:
-     - Field delimiter: `\t` (tab)
-     - Quote delimiter: `"` (double quote)
 2. Run `generate.py`.
    - Generate `include/toggle.h`, `src/toggle.c`, and files specific for
      the characterizations.